Protect our Waterways from Invasive Clams

 They spread downstream with the current

-They have a sticky mucous thread that acts like a sail, helping them move downstream, then like an anchor when it sticks them to rocks, boats, and other objects.
+They have a sticky mucous thread that acts like a sail, helping them move downstream.
+Then it becomes like an anchor when it sticks them to rocks, boats, and other objects.

 They are very difficult to kill and can stay alive for a long time in damp equipment, “If it’s wet, it’s a threat!”